-We extend a standard New Keynesian model to incorporate heterogeneity in spending opportunities and two sources of (potentially time-varying) credit spreads, and to allow a role for the central bank's balance sheet in equilibrium determination.
-We use the model to investigate the implications of imperfect financial intermediation for familiar monetary policy prescriptions, and to consider additional dimensions of central-bank policy - variations in the size and composition of the central bank's balance sheet, and payment of interest on reserves - alongside the traditional question of the proper choice of an operating target for an overnight policy rate.
-We also give particular attention to the special problems that arise when the zero lower bound for the policy rate is reached.
-We show that it is possible to provide criteria for the choice of policy along each of these possible dimensions, within a single unified framework, and to provide policy prescriptions that apply equally when financial markets work efficiently and when they are subject to substantial disruptions, and equally when the zero bound is reached and when it is not a concern.
+We extend a standard New Keynesian model both to incorporate heterogeneity in spending opportunities along with two sources of (potentially time-varying) credit spreads and to allow a role for the central bank's balance sheet in determining equilibrium.
+We use the model to investigate the implications of imperfect financial intermediation for familiar monetary policy prescriptions and to consider additional dimensions of central bank policy-variations in the size and composition of the central bank's balance sheet as well as payment of interest on reserves-alongside the traditional question of the proper operating target for an overnight policy rate.
+We also study the special problems that arise when the zero lower bound for the policy rate is reached.
+We show that it is possible to provide criteria for the choice of policy along each of these possible dimensions within a single unified framework, and to achieve policy prescriptions that apply equally well regardless of whether financial markets work efficiently or not and regardless of whether the zero bound on nominal interest rates is reached or not.